-

 (5d) $ \begin{aligned}[b] \{&k_1^2-m^2, k_2^2-m^2, (k_1-k_2)^2, (k_1-p_1)^2, (k_1-p_1-p_2)^2-m^2,(k_1-p_1-p_2-p_3)^2-m^2, (k_2-p_1)^2, (k_2-p_1-p_2)^2,\\ & (k_2-p_1-p_2-p_3)^2-m^2\} \,. \end{aligned} $

-(5e) Note that an integral family may contain several topologies, where a topology is defined according to which
+(5e) Note that an integral family may contain several topologies; a topology is defined according to which

-$ D_i $ 's appear in the denominator of Eq.
+$ D_i $ appear in the denominator of Eq.
 (4) (i.e.,$ a_i > 0 $ ).
-The topologies belonging to each of the 5 families are illustrated in Fig. A1 of Appendix A.Figure A1.
-Two-loop planar topologies.
+The topologies belonging to each of the five families are illustrated in Fig. A1 of Appendix A.Figure A1. (color online) Two-loop planar topologies.
 Thick lines represent propagators with mass m or external legs with

 $ p^2 = m^2 $ .
 Thin lines represent massless propagators or external legs.
-Red lines represent external legs with$ p^2 = s_{123} $ .For each family, we use
+Red lines represent external legs with$ p^2 = s_{123} $ .For each family, we used

-(6) where μ is the renormalization scale, while the coefficients
+(6) where μ is the renormalization scale and coefficients

-(7) The purpose of this work then reduces to the calculation of the coefficients as a function of y and z.
-Note that the two-loop integrals considered in this work have no soft-collinear overlapped divergences, and the minimal power of
+(7) The objective of this study was to calculate the coefficients as a function of y and z.
+Note that the two-loop integrals considered in this study have no soft-collinear overlapped divergences, and the minimal power of

-To compute the coefficients, we adopt the method of differential equations [68−70].
+To compute the coefficients, we adopted the method of differential equations [68−70].
 From the IBP reduction, we can construct the differential equations of the MIs

 $ {\cal{I}}_i $ with respect to the variable$ t \in \{x,y,z\} $ :$ \begin{aligned} \frac{\partial}{\partial t} \begin{pmatrix} {\cal{I}}_1 \\ \vdots \\ {\cal{I}}_{123} \end{pmatrix} = \begin{pmatrix} {\cal{P}}^{(t)}_{1,1} & \cdots & {\cal{P}}^{(t)}_{1,123} \\ \vdots & \ddots & \vdots \\ {\cal{P}}^{(t)}_{123,1}& \cdots & {\cal{P}}^{(t)}_{123,123} \end{pmatrix} \begin{pmatrix} {\cal{I}}_1 \\ \vdots \\ {\cal{I}}_{123} \end{pmatrix} \,, \end{aligned} $